 Interdisciplinary and Consortium Study

-The program is strengthened by faculty in historical theology, liturgy, spirituality, canon law, and ecumenism in the School of Theology and Religious Studies and in the School of Canon Law.
+The program is strengthened by faculty in historical theology, liturgy, spirituality, canon law, and ecumenism in the School of Theology and Religious Studies, the School of Canon Law, the Center for Carmelite Studies and the Institute for the Study of Eastern Christianity.
 It is further supported by faculty in the School of Philosophy and in the Departments of History, Semitics, and Greek and Latin in the Graduate School of Arts and Sciences.

 For specialized research, students may obtain permission to use the collections of the Dumbarton Oaks Center for Byzantine Studies and the Folger Shakespeare Library.
 For students of the history of the Catholic Church in the United States, the archives and manuscript collections of the university are at hand, and the archives of the Archdiocese of Baltimore are nearby.